HOPE Pro Bono Challenge

 What is the HOPE Pro Bono Challenge?

-Students who complete at least 75 hours of pro bono service while in law school will be recognized with an honor cord at graduation and will receive transcript notation.
+Students who complete at least 75 hours of legal-related pro bono service while in law school will be recognized at the annual Public Interest Recognition Ceremony and will receive a certificate, a graduation honor cord and a transcript notation.

 What counts as Pro Bono hours?

-- Legal or law-related work for a non-profit or government agency;
+- Legal or law-related work for a non-profit organization, government agency, or judge;

 - Under the supervision of a licensed attorney or a member of the law school faculty; and